 Carola Esser-Feyen - circuit racer and rally co-driver from Germany.
 She has been competing in long-distance events at the Nürburgring for many seasons now, including at least three 24-hour races, once as part of an all-female team in a Honda Junior Team Honda Civic, in 2006.
 Her team-mates were Jutta Beisiegel, Nicole Mullenmeister and Petra Beyrer.
 They were 80th and seventh in their class.
 Previously, she drove a Honda Integra with Dirk Esser, Frank Thomas and Wilhelm Feyen in 2004.
 They were 149th.
 She did not finish in 2007, driving a Honda Civic for a different team.
 As a rally co-driver, she competes with a number of drivers around Germany.

 Tatjana Hanser – races an Opel Astra in both the RCN and VLN series.
 In the VLN, she raced in the OPC class in 2015.
 One race ended in a red flag, but the other gave her a class ninth.
 2015 was her second season of endurance racing, after a couple of years of karting and test driving.
 In 2014, she raced a BMW Z4 Coupe in the VLN for Adrenalin Racing, scoring a class fifth.
 She used an M3 in the RCN for two races, the best of these being a fourth in class.
 In 2016, she seems to have raced less, but did take part in the Nürburgring 24 Hours, in the Cup 1 class.
 She was fifth in class.
+A crowdfunding inititative helped her to a seat in the 2017 Nürburgring 24 Hours, in a Porsche Cayman GT4.
+She was 41st overall and fifth in class.
 She is hoping to move into sportscar racing, and aims for the Porsche Carrera Cup.

 Nadja Hasenstab – raced on and off in the VLN between 1998 and 2003.
 In 2000, she was the highest-placed female driver in the championship.
 During this time, she took part in the Nürburgring 24 Hours twice.
 Her career began in one-makes, in the Citroen Saxo Cup, in 1997, and she returned to small saloons in 2000, in the Toyota Yaris Cup.
 In 2003, she was second in the Yaris women’s standings, and fifth in the Speed Women Cup, a championship for women racing in various categories in Germany.
 That year, she also raced a Peugeot 106 in the Nürburgring 24 Hours.
 2003 seems to have been her last year of competition.
 There is a professional cyclist of the same name, who may be the same person.